AFTER—SCHOOL BALLROOM DANCE PROGRAM | TK — THROUGH 5TH GRADE

 -

-TK and Kindergarten students (ages 4–6) attend once a week.
+Students ages 5-8 attend once a week.
 The Rising Stars program is built for their age.
-Joyful.
-Gentle.
-Age-appropriate.
-It builds the foundation for the Academy years ahead.

-Students in 1st through 5th grade attend twice a week - The Academy Enrollment with three levels of difficulty.
+Students ages 8-11 (and some advanced learners 6-7 years old*) attend twice a week - The Academy Enrollment with three levels of difficulty.
 That frequency is deliberate.
 Two classes a week build consistency, focus, and discipline.
-Not just the habit of showing up.
-The practice of working toward something with intention.
 It also offers a good balance of technique and physical activity without burnout.
-Research consistently shows that two practice sessions a week is the sweet spot for real, visible progress in any discipline.

 -